nabbi/pan-ts-agent-discovery/README.md

 ##  discover.tcl

 Performs network probing to "discover" which servers have the PAN Terminal Services Agent running
-- icmp ping subnets for alive servers
+- icmp ping sweep subnets for alive servers
 - openssl client socket connects to confirm presence of TSAgent certificate
 - reverse ddns lookup ip address for constructing object and hostname
 - Panorama running configurations are checked if the discovered agents are new, or skipped if already defined